Franco-Flemish double-manual harpsichord,

 As noted above the Franco-Flemish harpsichord was apparently bought by Arnold Dolmetsch at the Hôtel Drouôt in Paris, although the date of the purchase is not mentioned in the Dolmetsch archives.
 Dolmetsch, after leaving his father's piano workshops in Le Mans, France, went to Brussels where he studied music at The Brussels Conservatoire.
 He studied the violin with at first with Henri Vieuxtemps and then in 1883 he traveled to London to attend the Royal College of Music, where he studied under Henry Holmes and Frederick Bridge.
 He was awarded a Bachelor of Music degree in 1889, the year of the Exposition Universelle in Paris.
 He then remained in London until he left England to build clavichords and harpsichords for the firm of Chickering of Boston (1905–1911), and then for Gaveau of Paris (1911–1914).
 Hence he was not in Paris until the period 1911 to 1914, and it seems likely therefore that it was in this period that he would have bought the Franco-Flemish harpsichord.
 He must then have taken the instrument to London in 1914 where he began working as a professional harpsichord and clavichord maker and restorer.

-As has already been mentioned, Dolmetsch was trained in his father's piano factory in France, and much of his harpsichord-building style reflects the piano tradition rather than the historical harpsichord tradition (my mentor John Barnes very aptly referred to the type of instrument that Dolmetsch and his contemporaries built at this time as 'pianochords' since they were really constructed structurally, acoustically and mechanically like a piano, except that they had a plucking mechanism).
+As has already been mentioned, Dolmetsch was trained in his father's piano factory in France, and much of his harpsichord-building style reflects the piano tradition rather than the historical harpsichord tradition.
+John Barnes very aptly referred to the type of instrument that Dolmetsch and his contemporaries built at this time as 'pianochords' since they were really constructed structurally, acoustically and mechanically like a piano, except that they had a plucking mechanism).
 Unfortunately the piano tradition also affected Dolmetsch's restorations of antique instruments as well.
-For example, he removed the original Taskin genouillère from the 1764/1784 Goermans/Taskin harpsichord, now in the Russell Collection of Early Keyboard Instruments at the University of Edinburgh, and replaced it with a pedal mechanism of his invention 'because the instrument was too fragile' to withstand the use of the genouillère mechanism!
+For example, he removed the original Taskin genouillère from the 1764/1784 Goermans/Taskin harpsichord, now in the Russell Collection of Early Keyboard Instruments at the University of Edinburgh, and replaced it with a pedal mechanism of his own invention 'because the instrument was too fragile' to withstand the use of the genouillère mechanism!
 Dolmetsch also added a number of soundbars (John Barnes called these 'stifle bars') underneath the bridges of the Goermans/Taskin instrument, thus stiffening the soundboard considerably and greatly stifling the sound of the instrument.
-Dolmetsch's third wife, Mabel Dolmetsch (1874-1963) removed and 'restored' a number of the flower groups on the soundboard and wrestplank of both the 1764/1784 Goermans/Taskin harpsichord and, possibly, of the Franco-Flemish harpsichord.
-The soundboards of both of these two instruments were coated with a thick, uneven layer of oily varnish.
+Dolmetsch's third wife, Mabel Dolmetsch (1874-1963) removed and 'restored' a number of the flower groups on the soundboard and wrestplank of both the 1764/1784 Goermans/Taskin harpsichord and, the entire soundboard decoration of the Franco-Flemish harpsichord.
+Dolmetsch covered the soundboards of both of these two instruments with a thick, uneven layer of oily varnish.
 When the Goermans instrument was restored by me in the 1970's this varnish looked more like a thick layer of brown gravy rather than varnish.
 A number of Dolmetsch's other restorations also exhibit many of these same unfortunate features.

 Click here to see photographs comparing the case decoration before and after the removal of the linseed-oil varnish.